Career Series: Advanced Marine Mammal Training & Enrichment DolphinLab

 In order to better understand training differences between species and the need for flexibility in advanced training techniques, students also apply their knowledge of training principles by teaching a new behavior to a canine DolphinLab participant!
 Each student individually develops a training plan for the behavior to be trained, participates daily in regularly scheduled sessions with his/her canine partner, and demonstrates progress to DRC staff at the end of the week.

 This course offers students a unique opportunity to gain hands-on career experience in the application of training principles under the guidance of our accomplished trainers.
 Advanced Training and Enrichment DolphinLab is an academically intensive, physically rigorous, six-day program specifically designed for students seriously interested in pursuing a career in marine mammal care and training.
 The adult must be open to receiving and implementing constructive feedback from the trainers during sessions on the floating dock, as well as during canine training sessions.
 Class sizes average six to twelve students to ensure individualized instruction.

-The program begins at 9:00 a.m. on Sunday, and ends at 4:00 p.m. on Friday.
+The program runs Sunday through Friday.
 Additional information and required waivers and forms are provided in the Welcome Packet emailed to each participant once enrolled and the course is confirmed to run.

 Principles of Operant Conditioning

 Marine Mammal Enrichment

 Daily Dock Time (informal observation and interaction from the floating docks)